kubernetes/community/contributors/design-proposals/storage/volume-provisioning.md

        provision a PV for the same claim, however external provisioners can use any mechanism to generate an unique PV name.

-  Example of a claim that is to be provisioned by an external provisioner for `foo.org/foo-volume`:
+  Example 1) a claim that is to be provisioned by an external provisioner for `foo.org/foo-volume`:

   ```yaml